GM 10.5-inch 14-bolt differential: Design

-The initial design of the GM 10.5" 14-bolt differential spanned from 1973 to 1984, remaining unaltered until 1986.
+The initial design of the GM 10.5-inch 14-bolt differential spanned from 1973 to 1984, remaining unaltered until 1986.
 This iteration featured brake drums secured by wheel studs and utilized a smaller diameter pinion bearing compared to the subsequent design.
 The second design, in production since 1986, introduced notable improvements.
 Some models allowed for the removal of the brake drum without requiring hub and axle shaft removal.
 Additionally, a larger diameter bearing enhanced the durability of the pinion while maintaining its original diameter.
 Notably, both designs employed a full-floating axle system, bolstering their robustness.

 Brakes

 Braking systems in the 14-bolt differentials manufactured until the 1998 model year predominantly incorporated drum brakes.
 However, select 1999 models with the 14-bolt configuration received upgrades to disc brakes; for example, the new Silverado/Sierra 2500 trucks.
 Full-size GM vans continued featuring drum brakes for several more years, transitioning entirely to disc brakes by 2003.
 The original design of the braking system within the 14-bolt differentials accommodated diverse wheel sizes, initially fitting drums suitable for 15-inch wheels and later adapting to cater to the needs of 3/4-ton and 1-ton vehicles.
 Enthusiasts often opt to convert this section of the axle assembly to disc brakes for enhanced performance and reduced maintenance costs.